Rent to own homes sounds like a great idea, in principle, for consumers who do not qualify for a mortgage now.

 The down payment of 3.5% can also be a gift on FHA loans.
 There are also first-time home buyer mortgage programs and grants available.

-If you can qualify for a mortgage today, then there is no questions that buying is better than a lease purchase property.
+If you can qualify for a mortgage today, then there is no question that buying is better than a lease-purchase property.

-There are a few things you can do to increase your credit score fast.
+There are a few things you can do to improve your credit score quickly.

 - Pay down your credit card balances

 - Negotiate a pay for delete on collection accounts